CSX profit drops 10% despite railroad delivering 3% more freight in first quarter

-CSX's first-quarter profit slipped 10% even though the railroad delivered 3% more goods, as shipments it handled shifted to a less-profitable mix.
+CSX dealt with weather challenges and the closure of the Baltimore port as the railroad saw its first-quarter profit slip 10%, but it still managed to keep most of its customers happy with reliable service.

-The Jacksonville, Florida-based railroad said Wednesday that it earned $893 million, or 46 cents per share, in the first three months of the year.
-That's down from $987 million, or 48 cents per share, a year ago.
+The Jacksonville, Florida-based railroad said Wednesday that it earned $893 million, or 46 cents per share, in the first three months of the year as it handled 3% more freight.
+That’s down from $987 million, or 48 cents per share, a year ago.

 The results were slightly better than Wall Street predicted.
 The analysts surveyed by FactSet Research expected CSX to report earnings per share of 45 cents.